timscott/react-devise/README.md

 ## Introduction

 Devise has long been the go-to authentication library for Rails apps.
 Just drop Devise into your Rails app, make a few tweaks, and get on with building awesome business features.

-But what happens when you want to build single page apps?
-Much of Devise's functionality is wrapped up with server side routing and rendering.
-When using Rails strictly as data API, must your leave Devise behind?
+Much of Devise's functionality involves server side routing and rendering, so what about single page apps?
+Does Devise do that?
+Must your leave Devise behind when you move to React?
+Maybe not.
+It turns out it's pretty easy to purpose Devise as an authentication backend.

-It turns out it's not very hard to purpose Devise as an authentication backend.
-But that leaves undone a bunch of view-related functionality that Devise provides out of the box.
+But that leaves undone a bunch of routing and view related functionality that Devise provides out of the box.

 Enter **React Devise**.

-The goal of this React Devise is to make it extremely easy to add authentication to a new React+Rails app while maintaining ultimate flexibility.
+The goal of React Devise is to make it extremely easy to add authentication to a new React+Rails app while maintaining the total flexibility that Devise users have come to expect.

 ## Dependencies